 Hollins resides in Northridge, California along with his wife and four children.

 Follow me on Twitter @CalvinMurphyHOF

 Known for his entertaining style in addition to his flashy suits, Calvin Murphy serves as the pre and postgame analyst for Rockets basketball games.
-Selected by the San Diego Rockets as the 18th overall pick in the 1970 draft, Murphy set several team and league records over the course of his 13 year professional playing career.
+Selected by the San Diego Rockets as the 18th overall pick in the 1970 draft, Murphy set several team and league records over the course of his 13-year professional playing career.
 His .892 all-time free throw percentage still ranks 7th in the league.
 The 1979 All-Star still holds the Rockets ream record for number of assists (4,402) and currently ranks second behind only Hakeem Olajuwon for team honors on career points, games played, minutes played, steals and field goals attempted and made.
 He scored better than 40 points seven times during the regular seasons of his career and retired prior to the 1983/84 season.
-A few months later his number was retired by the Rockets and less than ten years after that, he was inducted into the Naismith Basketball Hall of Fame.
-Prior to his pro career, Murphy was a three-time All American at Niagara and scored 2,548 points over three seasons (77 games).
+A few months later his number was retired by the Rockets and less than ten years after that, he was inducted into the Naismith Basketball Hall of Fame and inducted into the Houston Sports Hall of Fame in 2023.
+Prior to his pro career, Murphy was a three-time All American at Niagara University and scored 2,548 points over three seasons (77 games).

 Follow me on Twitter @marioelie1

 Houston Rockets fans remember the “Junkyard Dog” from the back-to-back NBA Championships in the mid-nineties.
 Mario Elie had the reputation as a tough defender, fierce competitor and accurate outside shooter.
 His “Kiss of death” shot with seconds remaining in game 7 of the Western Conference Semi-Finals is one of the top plays in Houston Rockets history.